pola-rs/polars-book/docs/user-guide/io/database.md

 ## Write to a database

-We can read from a database with Polars using the `pl.write_database` function.
+We can write to a database with Polars using the `pl.write_database` function.

 ### Engines
 As with reading from a database above Polars uses an *engine* to write to a database.
 The currently supported engines are: